DECODEproject/decode-os/README.md

 ```
 cd arm-sdk # (or vm-sdk or live-sdk depending from your target)
 source sdk
-load devuan sunxi decode # (specific to the arm-sdk)
+load devuan raspi3 decode # (replace "raspi3" with the board name you want to build, from this list https://git.devuan.org/sdk/arm-sdk/blob/master/sdk )
 bootstrap_complete_base
 ```

 ### Building for VM targets